 Common Questions Solo Female Travelers Ask About What to Wear in Jordan

 Given that Middle Eastern countries are on the more conservative spectrum, one of the top concerns for female travelers, especially western ones and those traveling solo, is what they can or cannot wear.
-Here are some of the frequently asked questions I often get when I tell others I’ve been to Jordan.
+Here are some of the frequently asked questions (or different versions of “what to wear in Jordan?“) I often get when I tell others I’ve been there.

-But what can you really wear in Jordan?
+So, what to wear in Jordan?
+For real…

 Jordan is a predominantly Muslim country; however, there is no strict or formal dress code.
 So, even though it is a conservative country, as long as you dress moderately, you should be fine.
 If you take a closer look at local women, you’ll find that some may choose to cover, while others may choose to dress modestly.
 Other women and girls also dress in a more liberal way in certain social settings.
 It all comes down to a woman’s background and the environment she grew up in.
 And in your case as a visitor, it’s about what you’re wearing and where you’re wearing it.
 Some things may be completely off the table all over the country, but other things can actually be socially acceptable in more relaxed destinations or areas.